trustedanalytics/spark-tk/regression-tests/automation/README.md

 - run_coverage.sh - runs the test coverage.
 Currently needed because of failings in the automation suite, may be removed in the future

 The tests use the `requirements.txt` files to list any required python code.

+# To Run

+Move the scoring engine package and the spark-tk package to the top level of this repository.
+Run the scripts in order (replacing `run_tests.sh` with `run_coverge.sh` if you wish to see the code coverage).

+Code coverage is in the `pytest` folder if run (an HTML report will be generated)